Clever-Boy/ParticleQuest/README.md

 * Improve the game mechanics.

 ### Further and beyond
-ParticleQuest was burn during a hackathon organized by **Mozilla** at **CERN** and both organizations have shown interest in the project if it happens to come to fruition.
+ParticleQuest was born during a hackathon organized by **Mozilla** at **CERN** and both organizations have shown interest in the project if it happens to come to fruition.
 That's quite a lot of motivation!

 How to get it going